AbdelrehmanElhaj/whatsapp-cloneI/backend-RESTFul-api/README.md

 ## Verify Configuration
 Ensure that:
 - Docker services (database and Keycloak) are running correctly.
-- Keycloak is properly configured with the `whatsapp-clone-realm` and `whatsapp-clone-client`.
+- Keycloak is properly configured with the `whatsapp-clone` and `whatsapp-clone-app`.

 ---